 BIOL 1108 or 1110

-CHEM 1122 or 1124Q or 1127Q

-LAND 2110, 2120, 2210, 2220, 2410, 3130, 3230WE, 3310, 3311, 3312, 3420, 3430, 4294, 4340, 4440, and 4450; SPSS 2120, 3410
+LAND 2110, 2120, 2210, 2220, 2410, 3130, 3230WE, 3310, 3311, 3312, 3420, 3430, 4294, 4340, 4440, and 4450; SPSS 1300, 3410

-One of the following: EEB 4272; NRE 2415; SPSS 2430, 4210
+Three of the following: EEB 2100E, 4272; NRE 2415; SPSS 1060, 1100,1125, 2430, 2500E, 3150, 3550, 3640, 3810, 4210.
+Only one course at the 1000-level can be used to satisfy this requirement.

 Supplementary Scholastic Standards.
-Accreditation and space restrictions necessitate that the number of students in the Program of Landscape Architecture be limited.
-All students choosing the landscape architecture major will be evaluated after they have taken introductory landscape architecture courses LAND 2110 and 2210.
-Minimum requirements for continuance in the Program of Landscape Architecture are a cumulative grade point average of 2.5 or better and a grade of 3.0 “B” or better in both introductory courses.
-For students meeting these requirements, faculty evaluation of a portfolio of work produced in introductory courses, student essay and GPA will determine final acceptance into the Program.
+Accreditation and space restrictions limit the number of students in the Program of Landscape Architecture.
+All students choosing the landscape architecture major will be evaluated during the introductory landscape architecture courses LAND 2110 and/or 2210.
+Preferred minimum requirements for continuance in the Program of Landscape Architecture are a cumulative grade point average of 2.5 or better and a grade of 3.0 “B” or better in both introductory courses.
+Faculty will evaluate:

+A portfolio of work produced in introductory courses (or during other relevant experiences), for graphic competency, consistency, and academic growth.

+A 250-word essay detailing the student’s understanding of and commitment to the discipline of landscape architecture.

+Overall past academic performance (GPA) to determine final acceptance into the Program.

+After this evaluation takes place, students are notified of their acceptance into the program and given permission to enroll in the subsequent landscape architecture courses.

 Thereafter students must maintain a cumulative grade point average of 2.5 or better, and must earn grades of 2.7 “B-” or better for all major (LAND) courses.
 Students who receive more than one grade below 2.7 “B-” in major (LAND) courses may be dismissed from the major.
 Courses may be retaken if space allows, with permission of the instructor, but no course in the Program of Landscape Architecture may be repeated more than once (for a total of two times).

-Students successfully completing these courses will have met their general education exit requirements for information literacy.

-Landscape Architecture majors must take LAND 3230WE to fulfill their requirement for writing in the major.

 Medical Laboratory Sciences

 Medical Laboratory Scientists apply biological and chemical principles to perform, interpret, and correlate laboratory analyses on body fluids and tissues.
 Medical Laboratory Scientists are responsible for selecting appropriate methods and implementing quality assurance for tests designed to promote health, and prevent, diagnose and treat diseases.